-\item We formulate a unified subspace learning model with graph-based regularization that jointly aligns marginal and conditional distributions; the conditional alignment is iteratively refined via pseudo-label updates regularized by neighborhood structure and within-class scatter constraints, without requiring labeled target data.
+\item A unified subspace learning model is developed to jointly align marginal and class-conditional distributions, where conditional alignment is iteratively refined through pseudo-label updates under the joint regularization of neighborhood structure and within-class scatter, without requiring labeled target data. \end{itemize}